taodario/counting-blood-cells/README.md

 # Output
 The program outputs the number of cells detected in the image:
-CopyNumber of Cells is <count>
+Number of Cells is <count>
 If the -p option is used, it will also print the pixel matrix.

-Implementation Details
+# Implementation Details
 Uses a flood fill algorithm to count adjacent white pixels as a single cell Assumes the input file is correctly formatted
 Does not perform extensive error checking on file opening or format

 # Notes
 This program is part of a course assignment (CSC209) The original images were in BMP format, converted to text for easier processing